narval-xyz/armory/examples/vault-signer-4337/README.md

 This example defaults to your first Policy and Entity set.
 If you don't change the default, it will create one policy that allows users with the role `admin` to do anything, and one user with the role `admin` tied to the `ROOT_USER_CRED` that you provided.

+You will also find a commented policy that forbids native transfer.
+If you uncomment this policy and run the example another time, you will have a "Forbid" response.
+It is because the operation that is trying to be performed in the User Operation signed is a native transfer.

 You will need to get familiar with the way we build policies, and then you can change the code in `armory/examples/vault-signer-4337/armory.data.ts`.

 ## Step 4: Run the Example